gk646/cxstructs/README.md

 The general namespace is `cxstructs`.

-*Note: Currently the old datastructures are modernized with focus on better includes for compile times and correctness.*
-*Non-Stack datastructure might not be usable for now*
+*Note: Some datastructures are outdated*

 **1.** [Contents](#contents)
 **2.** [Usage Guide](#usage-guide)